jamnnuts/MAD-TicTacToe/README.md

 - Orientation Preservation: In-game information is retained even when the device orientation changes, preventing data loss and disruptions during gameplay.
 - Fragment-Based Architecture: We've implemented a fragment-based architecture to efficiently manage different UI components, such as the main menu, settings screen, user profile, and game board.
 This promotes modularity and maintainability.
-- Avatar Selection with RecyclerView: We utilize RecyclerView (or alternative techniques) to provide a scrollable grid or list of avatar options, ensuring a user-friendly selection process.
+- Avatar Selection with RecyclerView: We utilize RecyclerView to provide a scrollable grid or list of avatar options, ensuring a user-friendly selection process.

 Our Tic-Tac-Toe Android app is designed to provide an engaging, customizable, and technically robust gaming experience that caters to a wide range of players and preferences.